ensketch/xstd/README.md

 ## Contact

-If you have any questions or comments regarding `xstd`, please don't hesitate to reach out to us at ensketch@mailbox.org.
-If you come across any bugs or encounter issues, we kindly request that you make use of our [GitHub issue tracking page][project-issues].
-Additionally, if you are incorporating `xstd` into your projects, we'd greatly appreciate it if you could drop us a brief message.
-It would be immensely helpful if you could introduce yourself and provide insights into your use case.
-This information plays a crucial role in justifying the time and effort we invest in maintaining this project.
+Email us at ensketch@mailbox.org with any questions or comments about `xstd`.
+You may also tell us about your project or specific use case if you use `xstd`.
+We're happy to hear from you.

 ## Copyright and License